kineticadb/charts/docs/Monitoring/metrics.md

 * `prometheusexporter` - allows the metrics to be scraped by a Prometheus server

 !!! tip
-    For a full list of supported OTEL exporters, including those for AWS, Azure and many databases please see [here](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter)
+    For a full list of supported OTEL exporters, including those for Grafana Cloud, AWS, Azure and many databases please see [here](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter)

 ## `prometheusremotewriteexporter` Prometheus OTEL Remote Write Exporter